Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 This is why many Goldfish enthusiasts think Moors are a weaker variety that tends to get sick and die.

-The lifespan of a Black Moor is no different from any other fancy variety, in fact, when well cared for they can easily live for 10 years in an aquarium, more if living in a pond.
+The lifespan of a Black Moor is no different from any other fancy variety; when well cared for, they can easily live for 10 years in an aquarium, more if living in a pond.
 The biggest killer of adult Black Moor is swim bladder disorder.
-The condition itself isn’t fatal but it leads to other complications that ultimately leads to death.
+The condition itself isn’t fatal but it leads to other complications that ultimately lead to death.

 Poor diet in older Moors is the usual cause of swim bladder disorders.